SamX23/ideas/README.md

 - Formulir Web App

   As I see many huge company is using airtable - https://try.airtable.com/forms to create very useful and customizable form.
 Slip in my mind to create one for Indonesian people only.
 Hmm might be interesting.

+- Link whatsapp generator

+  Create a web app to generate whatsapp link along with the number and message, the link that is generated, when clicked or visited will lead to whatsapp including the messages.